AnonymousXavier/Normie-Survival/README.md

 This game isn't just a massive `while` loop.
 It runs on a custom-built, highly decoupled engine designed to squeeze maximum performance out of Python without relying on pre-built physics nodes.

 * **Entity-Component-System (ECS):** Pure separation of data and logic.
 Systems (Movement, Collision, Combat, Rendering) process data arrays independently, preventing spaghetti code and allowing for massive scalability.
-* **Flow-Field Pathfinding:** Instead of $A^*$ calculating 200 individual paths per frame, the engine calculates a single, unified "gravity map" once per second, allowing the entire horde to navigate perfectly around the player at a fraction of the CPU cost.
+* **Flow-Field Pathfinding:** Instead of A^* calculating 200 individual paths per frame, the engine calculates a single, unified "gravity map" once per second, allowing the entire horde to navigate perfectly around the player at a fraction of the CPU cost.
 * **Hardware-Accelerated UI Caching:** To prevent Pixel Fill-Rate bottlenecks, 1080p UI panels are generated, scaled, and cached into memory via a "Dirty Flag" system, reducing UI rendering time from 40ms to 0.1ms per frame.
 * **Spatial Hashing:** Collision detection operates on a dynamic discrete grid system, dropping complexity from $O(N^2)$ to near $O(1)$, ensuring smooth frame rates even when the arena is completely flooded.